 Dataset changes 2020

-1. From Wednesday 19 August it is no longer necessary to record 24 week follow-up data.
+1. It is no longer necessary to record 24 week follow-up data.

 The CAP data entry system has been updated to remove the corresponding fields.